God and My Girlfriends: Background and content

-"God and My Girlfriends" is a Christian song that was composed by Patricia Conroy, along with Lisa Hentrich and Marcia Ramirez.
+The song was produced by McEntire herself, along with Doug Sisemore.
 Co-writer Lisa Hentrich spoke about the song's significance on her official website and its performance by Reba McEntire: "It has been a special part of my personal faith journey.
 Only by divine orchestration could a voice that was once lost (my singing voice) be resurrected at the same time an 8-year-old song was 'found again' by the unmatchable voice of Reba McEntire."
-Fellow co-writer Marcia Ramirez founded a non-profit program of the same based on the song that "specifically [helps] women grow spiritually, learn to love and embrace themselves, and have stronger, healthier friendships with the other women in their lives."
-McEntire recorded the track for her 2017 double disc Christian album.
-The song was produced by McEntire herself, along with Doug Sisemore.

 Release and chart performance

 "God and My Girlfriends" was first released as an album track on McEntire's Sing It Now: Songs of Faith & Hope.
 It was one of ten Contemporary Christian recordings included on the second disc of McEntire's album.
-Following the album's release, she performed the song in an appearance on The Today Show.
+Following the album's release, she performed the song in an appearance on The Today Show, as well as at the Ryman Auditorium.
 The song spent three weeks on the Billboard Country Airplay chart, peaking at number 53 in December 2017.
 It also spent five weeks on the Billboard Hot Christian Songs chart, peaking at number 32 in 2017.
 It was her fifth and final single to date to reach a charting Christian songs position.

+Communities

+Since release the song's release, multiple faith-based groups have been created by co-writers.
+Hentrich founded a community called GAMGstories focused on "praising God and celebrating girlfriends" through interviews, blogs, and resources.
+Fellow co-writer Marcia Ramirez founded a non-profit called God And My Girlfriends Ministries that "[helps] women grow spiritually, learn to love and embrace themselves, and have stronger, healthier friendships with the other women in their lives."